FAQ

 Our licensed therapists have a minimum of Masters degrees in their respective course of mental health studies.
 Each Field Instructor team has at least one Wilderness First Responder, and each Field Instructor carries a current First Aid and CPR certification.
 Our Field Instructors participate in months of thorough training before they are qualified to lead a BRTW group.

 What is my role as a parent?

 How much involvement will I have with my child and how will that work?

-BRTW has a robust and unique family program.
+Blue Ridge Wilderness has a robust and unique family program.
 Families participate in counseling that mirrors what their child is experiencing.
 Families conduct weekly calls with their child’s primary therapist, are invited to online and face-to-face workshops in Clayton, GA during the student’s program and then partners with their children during a transition phase.
 The family’s role is hands-on and critical to students’ success.
 Visit our Family Programming page for more information.

 What is a typical student profile?
-What disorders, behavioral issues and challenges do your participants often face?

 We work with adolescents and young adults who face a range of challenges.
 The following list includes an example of some of the challenges our program addresses: